 Judith begins to wail from hunger and Rick is stuck with crushing nuts to feed her.
-Aaron has apple sauce, but Rick tries to make Aaron taste it before he feeds it to his daughter and Aaron claims he hates apple sauce due to his mother, and we are suppose to accept his claim as viable because he has offered food freely to this group?
+Aaron has applesauce, but Rick tries to make Aaron taste it before he feeds it to his daughter and Aaron claims he hates applesauce due to his mother, and we are supposed to accept his claim as viable because he has offered food freely to this group?
 Am I suppose to feel bad for this guy?
 Because I don’t.
 Let’s be real.
 Things checkout for Aaron.
-The food is legit and the apple sauce isn’t poisoned.
+The food is legit and the applesauce isn’t poisoned.
 (Rick force feeds him anyway lol)

 But at this point, Michonne goes in on Rick because she feels he is too cynical.
 Even after finding out that he had been listening to their conversations ,by using a mic, Michonne insists that its a precaution that they would have done too.
 This is true.
-And thats the only thing I will agree with Michonne in this episode.
+And that’s the only thing I will agree with Michonne in this episode.
 Because if anyone has ever let down their guard, it’s Rick.
 He was a born again farmer, when he was back at the prison.
-And all he wanted to do was invest his time in survivng, by growing their own foods, and bask in the safety his children lived in.
+And all he wanted to do was invest his time in surviving, by growing their own foods and be happy in the safety his children lived in.
 But he couldn’t, because supplies are short across the nation and people are desperate to survive.
 And the fewer supplies that exist, the more frantic people become to try to have a chance.
-It doesn’t mean that good people don’t exist, it just means that they are going to have to go through a filtering process, until they can comfortably prove that they are not the other kind.
+It doesn’t mean that good people don’t exist, it just means that they are going to have to go through a filtering process until they can comfortably prove that they are not the other kind.

 Finally, they reach Maggie and the others, and we meet Aaron’s boyfriend, Eric.
 He had injured his ankle, but the two were happy to be together, after possibly thinking the worst.
 I think Eric completes the image, of how genuinely good they are.
 Aaron reveals the location of their safe zone in Alexandria.
 When they reach the gates, they can hear the laughter of children.